Optimizing Distributed ML Communication with Fused Computation-Collective Operations: Fused Computation and Communication

-Figure~\ref{fig:wg_timeline} shows the execution timeline of the persistent WGs for the example illustrated previously.
-Assume there are two persistent WGs per node, each performing the work of 16 logical WGs iteratively.
-We propose and implement remote communication-aware logical WG scheduling within the persistent WGs.
-In our approach, logical WGs computing slices for remote communication are computed ahead of WGs computing locally consumed slices, thereby maximizing the opportunity to overlap remote communication.
-For example, persistent WGs in node 0 compute \emph{WG 20} and \emph{WG 30} before computing \emph{WG 00} and \emph{WG 10} so that the remote communication can be overlapped with computation of local slices.
-Upon completion of each logical WG (an iteration within the task loop), a leader thread sets the bit corresponding to the logical WG in the \emph{WG\_Done} bitmask as shown in the timeline.
+\emph{Communication-aware Scheduling:} Figure~\ref{fig:dlrm_timeline} shows the execution timeline of the persistent WGs for the illustrated example.
+Consider two persistent WGs per node, where each iteratively performs the work of 16 logical WGs.
+In our remote communication aware approach, the logical WGs computing slices for remote communication are computed ahead of the WGs computing locally consumed slices, thereby maximizing the opportunity to overlap remote communication.
+For example, the persistent WGs in node 0 compute \emph{WG 20} and \emph{WG 30} ahead of \emph{WG 00} and \emph{WG 10} so that the remote communication can be overlapped with local slice computation.

+\emph{Synchronization:} Upon completion of each logical WG (an iteration within the task loop), a leader thread sets the bit corresponding to the logical WG in the \emph{WG\_Done} bitmask as shown in the timeline.
 The WG also checks if it is the last one to complete by testing if all the other bits in the bitmask are set.
-This design allows the WGs to make forward progress after setting their respective \emph{WG\_Done} flag instead of waiting on an inter-WG barrier.
+This design allows the WGs to make forward progress after setting their respective \emph{WG\_Done} flags instead of waiting on an inter-WG barrier.
 The last completing WG issues two remote PUT calls separated by a remote fence.
-The first call is to move the slice data, while the second sets its corresponding \emph{sliceRdy} flag on the remote node to indicate that the slice has been copied.
+The first call is to move the slice data, while the second sets its corresponding \emph{sliceRdy} flag on the remote node.
 The remote fence ensures that the \emph{sliceRdy} flag is only set after the prior PUT has completed.
 After executing all the logical WGs, the persistent WGs poll on a distinct subset of \emph{sliceRdy} flags before exiting.
 This ensures that the data from all slices are ready for subsequent kernels while incurring less overhead than having all WGs poll on the entire set of \emph{sliceRdy} flags.

-Our current implementation overlaps communication with computation at WG cluster granularity (one or more WGs) but the same idea can be extended to thread- or wavefront-granularity.
+Alternatively, synchronization can be performed using a \emph{quiet()} call along with a barrier per GPU.